Braspag/braspag.github.io/_i18n/en/_posts/pagador/2017-07-27-braspag-pagador.md

 In the mobile environment, we recommend using the [3DS 2.0](https://braspag.github.io//en/manualp/emv3ds) version for authentication.

-<aside class="warning"> Important: The 3DS 1.0 version is not compatible in the mobile environment.</aside>
+<aside class="warning"> IMPORTANT: The 3DS 1.0 version is not compatible in the mobile environment.</aside>

 There are two ways of authenticating transactions with Braspag: